 A semaphore S is an integer variable that, apart from initialization, is accessed only through two standard atomic operations: wait() and signal().
 The wait() operation was originally termed P (from the Dutch proberen, "to test"); signal() was originally called V (from verh ogen, "to increment").
-The definition of wait() is as follows: wait(S) {
+The definition of wait() is as follows:

+'''

+wait(S) {

-while (S <= 0)
+while (S <=

+0)

-// busy wait
+; // busy

-S--;
+wait S--;

 }

 The definition of signal() is as follows:

-signal(S) {
+signal(S)

-S++;
+{ S++;

 }

-All modifications to the integer value
+'''

 All modifications to the integer value of the semaphore in the wait() and signal() operations must be executed indivisibly.
 That is, when one processmodifies the semaphore value, no other process can simultaneously modify that same semaphore value.
-In addition, in the case of wait(S), the testing of the integer value of S ($S \le 0$), as well as its possible modification (S--), must be executed without interruption solutions.
-However, actual implementations of these solutions could use mutex locks in place of binary semaphores.
+In addition, in the case of wait(S), the testing of the integer value of S (S \leq 0), as well as its possible modification (S--), must be executed without interruption